iamkevinzhao/ce30_driver/tutorials/using_udp_packets.md

   }
 ```

-First, we instantiate a `UDPSocket` object and then connect to the device.
+First, we instantiate a `UDPSocket` object and then create a connection with the device.
 We should handle the case where `Connect` returned `false`, because it will cause further operation failed.

 ```c++
   VersionRequestPacket version_request;